filecoin-project/specs/src/systems/filecoin_nodes/clock/_index.md

 title: Clock
 statusIcon: ✅
 ---
+{{<label clock>}}

 {{< readfile file="clock_subsystem.id" code="true" lang="go" >}}
 {{< readfile file="clock_subsystem.go" code="true" lang="go" >}}

 Filecoin assumes weak clock synchrony amongst participants in the system.
-That is, the system relies on participants having access to a globally synchronized clock, tolerating bounded delay in honest clock lower than epoch time (more on this in a forthcoming paper).
+That is, the system relies on participants having access to a globally synchronized clock (tolerating some bounded drift).

-Filecoin relies on this system clock in order to secure consensus, specifically ensuring that participants are only running leader elections once per epoch and enabling miners to catch such deviations from the protocol.
-Given a system start and epoch time by the genesis block, the system clock allows miners to associate epoch and wall clock time, thereby enabling them to reason about block validity and give the protocol liveness.
+Filecoin relies on this system clock in order to secure consensus.
+Specifically the clock is necessary to support validation rules that prevent block producers from mining blocks with a future timstamp, and running leader elections more frequently than the protocol allows.

 ## Clock uses
-Specifically, the Filecoin system clock is used:
+The Filecoin system clock is used:

-- to validate incoming blocks and ensure they were mined in the appropriate round, looking at the wall clock time in conjunction with the block's epoch number (see {{<sref block_validation>}}).
+- by syncing nodes to validate that incoming blocks were mined in the appropriate epoch given their timestamp (see {{<sref block_validation>}}).
+This is possible because the system clock maps all times to a unique epoch number totally determined by the start time in the genesis block.
-- to help protocol convergence by giving miners a specific cutoff after which to reject incoming blocks in this round (see {{<sref chain_sync>}}).
+- by syncing nodes to drop blocks coming from a future epoch
-- to maintain protocol liveness by allowing participants to try leader election in the next round if no one has produced a block in this round (see {{<sref storage_power_consensus>}}).
+- by mining nodes to maintain protocol liveness by allowing participants to try leader election in the next round if no one has produced a block in the current round (see {{<sref storage_power_consensus>}}).

 In order to allow miners to do the above, the system clock must:

-1. have low clock drift: at most on the order of 1s (i.e. markedly lower than epoch time) at any given time.
-2. maintain accurate network time over many epochs: resyncing and enforcing accurate network time.
+1. Have low enough clock drift relative to other nodes so that blocks are not mined in epochs considered future epochs from the persective of other nodes.
-3. set epoch number on client initialization equal to `epoch ~= (current_time - genesis_time) / epoch_time`
+2. Set epoch number on node initialization equal to `epoch = Floor[(current_time - genesis_time) / epoch_time]`

 It is expected that other subsystems will register to a NewRound() event from the clock subsystem.